hargoniX/master/thesis/thesis.typ

 #let denexpr(term, ..ctx) = $[| #ctx.pos().join(", ") tack term |]_"ex"$
 #let mkinv(ty, ..ctx) = $[| #ctx.pos().join(", ") tack ty |]_"inv"$

-To formalize this new approach we will consider inductive types of the shape
+To formalize this new approach, we will consider inductive types of the shape
 $
 & "inductive" c " " (overline(a) : "Type" u) " " (overline(x) : overline(alpha)) : (overline(y) : overline(beta)) -> "Type" u "where" \
 & "ctor"_1 : (overline(z)_1 : overline(gamma)_1) -> c " " overline(a) " " overline(x) " " overline(t)_1 \
 & dots.v \
 & "ctor"_n : (overline(z)_n : overline(gamma)_n) -> c " " overline(a) " " overline(x) " " overline(t)_n \
 $
-where $overline(a)$ are the type parameters, $overline(x)$ term parameters and $overline(y)$ the indices.
+where $overline(a)$ are the type parameters, $overline(x)$ the term parameters, and $overline(y)$ the indices.
 The following reduction can be made to work with the different parameter kinds occurring out of order, though having them separate makes the presentation much simpler.
-For this reason we will also only consider definitions where the type arguments occur grouped in the beginning of the signature.
+For this reason we will also only consider definitions whose the type arguments occur grouped in the beginning of the signature.

 For performing the transformation I will make use of several auxiliary functions that will be defined through the course of this section:
 - $dentype(alpha, Gamma)$ takes a context $Gamma$ and a monotype $alpha$ and eliminates dependent types in $alpha$.
-In particular whenever it encounters a binder for a proposition, it replaces it with a binder for $"Erased"$.
+In particular, whenever it encounters a binder for a proposition, it replaces the bound type with $"Erased"$.
 - $mkinv(alpha, Gamma)$ takes a context $Gamma$ and a monotype $alpha$ and generates a new expression of type $dentype(alpha, Gamma) -> "Prop"$.
 These expressions are like the invariants from above but generalized to arbitrary monotypes.
+- $denprop(alpha, Gamma)$ takes a context $Gamma$ and a monotype $alpha$, s.t. $Gamma tack alpha : "Prop"$.
+It eliminates non-propositional dependent types in $alpha$ by injecting the data-carrying variants of inductive types and their invariants as needed.
   This function is the entry point for reducing a proposition.
-- $denprop(alpha, Gamma)$ takes a context $Gamma$ and a monotype $alpha$ s.t. $Gamma tack alpha : "Prop"$.
-It eliminates non-propositional dependent types in $alpha$ by injecting the data-carrying variants of inductive types and their invariants as needed.
 - $denterm(t, Gamma)$ takes a context $Gamma$ and a monoterm $t$ and eliminates dependent types in $t$.
 - #align(left, block($
   denexpr(e, Gamma) = cases(
      denprop(e, Gamma) "if" Gamma tack e : "Prop",